michaelthielemans/ProjectHosting/Kubernetes/cilium/install_cilium_cni.md

-# Deploying the cilium pod network !
+# Deploying CNI - the cilium pod network !

 ## Install the Cilium CLI
 Installing cilium cni, hubble, ... can be done with cilium cli